newtheatre/website/_content/get-involved.md

   </div>
   <div class="col-sm" markdown="1">

 >Playwriting at the New Theatre is the best way to flex your writing muscles.
-At the NNT, I’ve been given the opportunity to stretch myself with structure, plot, dialogue, character and setting.
+At the NNT, I’ve been given the opportunity to stretch myself with structure, plot, dialogue, character, and setting.
 Seeing your work on stage can be nerve-wracking, but it’s an invaluable and thrilling experience.

 >It feels so invigorating to be writing in an environment where lots of other students are writing plays – sometimes very similar, sometimes very different, to your own.